-This qualification enables students to develop their transferable skills, such as researching, planning, and making decisions and judgements as well as developing skills in analysing information and making connections for a specific purpose.
+The BTEC in Travel and Tourism enables students to develop their transferable skills, such as researching, planning, and making decisions and judgements as well as developing skills in analysing information and making connections for a specific purpose.
+These aren't just useful in the tourism sector, but in any industry you may choose to join later in life.